 My Individual Contributions:

-• Design of the top and bottom rotary tool wheels and their associated end-effectors
+• Design of the bottom rotary tool wheel (BTW) and its associated end-effectors

-• Design of detailed process flowchart for hardware, controls, and sensing operations
+• Design of detailed process flowchart for machining, controls, and sensing operations

 Background